revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-60:How do you get the IP address of the client in servlet?
+60. How do you get the IP address of the client in servlet?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)